michelegiorgi/formality/readme.txt

 == Description ==

 Formality is an all-in-one WordPress form plugin that puts design and user experience first.
-Each form is characterized by an **essential interface** and a **modern layout** that follows the most common UX patterns.
+Each form is characterized by an **essential interface** and a **modern layout** that follows the most recent UX patterns.
 No frills, no superfluous or overly characterized elements.
 No matter what theme you are using... with a few simple options you can quickly customize your forms and align them to your website design.

 = Why choose Formality =